uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 We do not offer this option at the moment.

-I’ve already submitted my documents for the purposes of account verification but the withdrawal I requested has not yet been completed.
-What should I do? / He enviado los documentos necesarios para verificar mi cuenta pero mi retirada no se ha efectuado todavía. ¿Qué debería hacer?
+## I’ve already submitted my documents for the purposes of account verification but the withdrawal I requested has not yet been completed.
+What should I do?

-A ENG: Please wait until the verification process has finished.
+Please wait until the verification process has finished.

-A ESP: Por favor, espera hasta que finalice el proceso de verificación.

 # Betting

-What is the minimum bet? / ¿Cuál es el importe mínimo que puedo apostar?
+## What is the minimum bet?

-A ENG: The minimum bet varies depending on the cryptocurrency you choose: BTC - 0.00002, ETH - 0.0005, USDT - 1.
+The minimum bet varies depending on the cryptocurrency you choose: BTC - 0.00002, ETH - 0.0005, USDT - 1.

-A ESP: El importe mínimo depende de la criptomoneda que seleccionaste: BTC - 0.00002, ETH - 0.0005, USDT - 1.

-What is the maximum bet? / ¿Cuál es el importe máximo que puedo apostar?
+## What is the maximum bet? / ¿Cuál es el importe máximo que puedo apostar?

 A ENG: Maximum bet amounts can vary based on a lot of factors, such as the type of sport, league, tournament or even the market.